Cray-HPE/sat/docs/man/sat-sensors.8.rst

         recursively include sensor readings from all ChassisBMC, RouterBMC, and NodeBMC components within the chassis.

+**-u, --update-until-timeout**
+        Collect sensor data for each xname until timeout occurs.
+As sensor data is streamed from a telemetry topic, the sensor timestamp and reading are updated if data for a sensor was already received in a previous stream.
+        If the stream contains sensor data for a new sensor, then it is added to the results.

 .. include:: _sat-xname-opts.rst
 .. include:: _sat-format-opts.rst
 .. include:: _sat-filter-opts.rst